Amathus Drinks reveals store expansion plans - Drinks Retailing News - The Voice of Drinks Retailing

 Amathus Drinks reveals store expansion plans

-Amathus Drinks is reopening its Muswell Hill store after an absence of 21 years, while it has plans to open another outlet in early 2021.
+Amathus Drinks is reopening its Muswell Hill store after an absence of 21 years, and it also has plans to open another outlet in early 2021.

 The Muswell Hill store was first opened in 1982 when the company purchased the freehold, and it operated as a retail outlet until 1999.